Elizabeth-Edwards-Lab/rdase_db/README.md

 1. filter database result + add link to each query
 2. test the new query code
 3. tree image + discard the sequence with *
-4. send results to email and new windows
+4. send results to email and new windows (don't put this into action item for now)
-5. format the blast result
+5. format the blast result () => done
+6. rebuild blast database after new sequence inserted